-When you’re feeling low on self-confidence you can feel trapped and unable to progress with your life.
+When you’re low on self-confidence you can feel trapped and unable to progress with your life.
 Your energy falls and your mood is affected.

 Perhaps you feel that your life isn’t worth investing in or that you simply don’t have the ability, money or looks to achieve what you think others have managed to do.

-Self-confidence can also impact upon your relationships with others – you may not feel confident enough to discuss your HIV status with anyone.
+Self-confidence can also impact upon your relationships with others - you may not feel confident enough to discuss your HIV status with anyone.
 It is really useful to think carefully about disclosure and decide who will be most supportive and at what time.

 If your lack of self-confidence is preventing you from talking about your HIV status with your loved ones, it could be useful to explore ways to better adapt to your situation.

 Taking some time to look at all of the things you’ve achieved and the problems you have overcome is a good starting point to give yourself a lift.

-You could also try making contact with support groups for HIV positive people, which can be a good place to talk in safe surroundings with like-minded people.
+You could also try making contact with support groups for HIV positive people.
+These can be a good place to talk in safe surroundings with like-minded people.
 Workshops that aim to give you skills to boost your confidence and self-esteem could also be useful.